Alexandra DeWitt: Time with Kyle Rayner

-As a photographer for a newspaper in Los Angeles, Alex is annoyed by Kyle's somewhat immature attitude towards work.
+As a photographer for a major newspaper in Los Angeles, Alex is annoyed by Kyle's somewhat immature attitude towards work.
 When Kyle reveals the new ring he has received, she is at first apprehensive, but she agrees to help Kyle train himself to use his new powers.
 Alex's time with Kyle is short-lived, however.
 Kyle returns home to find that Major Force has strangled Alex and stuffed her in the refrigerator.
-This drives Kyle to attack Major Force.
-During the battle, he nearly loses the ring when its charge runs out, but Major Force reveals that the 'green rock' in his possession is a power lantern that recharges the ring.